MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

   ![Install PlayFab SDK](media/csharp-new-project.png)

-3. Install nuget package for PlayFabAllSDK
+3. Install nuget package for **PlayFabAllSDK**.

   ![Install PlayFab SDK](media/csharp-nuget-add.png)

-At this point you should be able to successfully compile the project.
-The output window should contain something like this:
+At this point, you should be able to successfully compile the project.
+The output window should contain something like the following example.

 ```output
 1>------ Build started: Project: CSharpGettingStarted, Configuration: Debug Any CPU ------